OoLunar/CloudflareRouteTracker/README.md

 https://cloudflare-route-tracker.oolunar.workers.dev/<your-route-here>
 ```

 Do take care to check if that route hasn't already been taken as there are no checks in place to prevent duplicate routes.
+If you're importing your count from another service, you can use the `?start=<number>`.
+If you provide an invalid number, an error will be returned and the route will not be created.
+You may only import a count once, so be sure to set it to the correct number before using the route.